DRNOAHBIOTECH/NeuroRG/README.md

 For the details, please visit our paper, "NeuroRG(tentative title)".

 ## Setup
-Please download the .npy data hosted on Zenodo, reconfigure the data path in the src/driver.ipynb Jupyter notebook, and subsequently execute the notebook.
+Please download the image dataset saved in .npy format from Zenodo, reconfigure the data path in the src/driver.ipynb Jupyter notebook, and then execute the notebook.

 All the code was run under Python 3.10.6.
 If using conda, our recommended settings are as follows: